 We call this the ultimate roof deck for a reason: NARI named us Contractor of the Year for our work on this project and a second award is to be announced in September.
 The stainless steel kitchen and sealed concrete countertops make for a deluxe weatherproof outdoor entertaining space.

 With each level serving a unique purpose, guests flow from the formal dining area to the casual fire pit to the crow’s nest lookout and back.
-(If you’re ready to start your own project, don’t miss our guide to budgeting a roof deck remodel.)

 What features are you dying to add to your outdoor space this summer (or Indian summer)?
 Tell us about your ideas for indoor-outdoor living in the comments.